 - Visitors/Volunteers will be unable to work in schools, or complete other volunteer activities that require in person interaction unless they are deemed as essential personnel.
 All visitors/volunteers must be approved by the building administrator and will be required to complete training on COVID protocols and this plan.
 They must also sign a waiver and participate in regular trainings and background checks. - Essential visitors/volunteers must wash or sanitize their hands upon entry and exit. - Essential visitors/volunteers must wear face coverings inside the buildings. - Essential visitors/volunteers will be visually screened for symptoms during sign-in and will not be allowed to enter if symptomatic.

-1h.
+Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above: Requirements for 1h.
 FACE COVERINGS, FACE SHIELDS, AND CLEAR PLASTIC BARRIERS